vdloo/rickvandeloo.com/_posts/2014-11-21-partially-synchronising-a-structured-folder-to-smaller-storage.md

 title: Partially synchronising a structured folder (on a Synology machine) to a smaller storage
 layout: post
 ---
-Partially synchronising a structured folder (on a Synology machine) to a smaller storage

 One of the most enjoyable things writing code has to offer is automating tasks to the point where you can completely forget about them.
 There is